 BY Todd CronanSeptember 13, 2013

-Art and Political Consequence: Brecht and the Problem of Affect
+Art and Political Consequence: Brecht’s Critique of Affect

 The truth must be spoken because of the consequences which follow from it for behavior.

 —Brecht, “Five Difficulties in Writing the Truth”

 One thing I’ve learned, and dying I will tell you: It makes no sense to say there’s something deep inside you that won’t come out!
 Can you think of anything that has no consequences?